NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Results

-\textbf{The effects of pre-training technique:} To investigate the effects of the pre-training technique, we show in Figure~\ref{fig:loss_iter} the training process of two versions of NIERT, one without the pre-training technique, and the other enhanced with pre-training.
-As depicted by the figure, even at the first epoch, the pre-trained NIERT shows a sufficiently high interpolation accuracy, which is comparable with the fully-trained BANP and TFR-transformer.
-Moreover, the performance of the pre-trained NIERT improves at roughly the same convergence speed as the original NIERT.
-At the final epoch, the pre-trained NIERT decreases the interpolation error to nearly half of that of the original NIERT.
+\textbf{The effects of pre-training technique.} To investigate the effects of the pre-training technique, we show in Fig~\ref{fig:loss_iter} the training process of two versions of NIERT, one without the pre-training technique, and the other enhanced with pre-training.
+As depicted by Fig~\ref{fig:loss_iter_TFR}, on TFRD-ADlet dataset, even only after the first epoch, the pre-trained NIERT shows a sufficiently high interpolation accuracy, which is comparable with the fully-trained BANP and TFR-transformer.
+On PIV dataset (Fig~\ref{fig:loss_iter_PTV}), the pre-trained NIERT has exceeded the final interpolation accuracy of all existing baselines even after the first epoch of fine-tuning.
+Moreover, the pre-trained NIERT ends up with the smallest interpolation errors on both datasets, which are nearly half of the error of the NIERT without pre-training.

-These results clearly suggest that the experience learned by NIERT from the interpolation task in one application field has the potential to be transferred to the tasks in other application fields.
+These results suggest that the pre-training technique gives the NIERT interpolator powerful interpolation generalization capabilities.
+On one hand, it significantly accelerates the convergence and reduces the cost of transfer learning.
+On the other hand, it improves the final interpolation performance of NIERT.